How to reserve your wedding date?

 What digital format do you deliver the wedding images?

-You will receive hi-res JPEG files on your DVD(s).
-You will be able to print any size photos you would like from the disk.
+You will be able to download all of your images in high resolution from the online gallery.
+You will be able to print any size photos you would like from the downloads.

 Will our final images be watermarked or branded in any way?

 Your hi-res images will be free of watermarks or any branding on the images.
-Web-res images which I include for facebook etc. have my website text along the bottom.
+Web-res images which we include for facebook etc. have our website text along the bottom.

-I always bring backup equipment.
-I keep two camera’s on me and a third in my car with backup lenses & lighting equipment just in case.
+We always bring backup equipment.
+We photograph with two cameras on us and a third in the car with backup lenses & lighting equipment just in case.

 How far in advance do you book weddings?

-Most of my clients book me between 8-12 months.
+Most of our clients book us between 8-12 months.

 Can you hold a date for me or give me a call if someone else asks for my date?